forgxyz/expensifly/README.md

 	- session data in flask
 	- no localStorage was a JS thing --- so, should I add some JS to set the current month
 		- cs50w p2 for reminder of this
+- [x] split out get_spending info
+  - save months to session. load nav data from there instead
+- [x] change order of 'change month' -> desc
+- [x] format of numbers - there has to be a better way to do this.. in the template?